 Families should still do the local homework: secondary school allocation depends on your address and the admissions rules of the relevant secondary schools, and transport time can be a bigger determinant of day-to-day happiness than many parents expect.
 If you are planning several years ahead, it is sensible to look at likely secondary options alongside primary choice, even if you do not intend to move.

-In Essex, the normal application deadline for Reception places is 15 January 2026, with offers issued on 16 April 2026.
-Essex also notes that late applications are processed after on-time applications, reducing the chance of receiving a preferred school.
+In Essex, the normal application deadline for September 2027 Reception places is 15 January 2027, with offers issued on 16 April 2027.
+Applications open on 9 November 2026.

 Open events are presented as show-round visits rather than large-scale open evenings.
 For the 2026 intake, the school advertised tours in October and November 2025, offering morning and early afternoon slots.
 The broader pattern is that visits tend to run in the autumn term for the following September start, so families planning ahead should expect the same seasonal timing and check the school’s calendar for the current year’s dates.